 Start menu new design

 Windows 10 20H2 now includes an updated version of the Start menu with a streamlined design that removes the solid color backplates behind the icon in the apps list and applies a partially transparent background to the tiles, which matches the menu color scheme that should help to make easier to scan and find an app quickly.

-The new menu design works with both, the light and dark mode on Windows 10.
-However, if you want to use different colors, you first need to enable the dark mode, and then select the color.
+The new menu design works with both the light and dark mode on Windows 10.
+However, if you want to use different colors, you need to enable the dark mode and select the color.

 Taskbar personalization on Windows 10 20H2

-Using the user and device signals, Windows 10 can now offer a more personalized layout, cleaner, and less clutter taskbar experience.
+Windows 10 can now offer a more personalized layout, cleaner, and less clutter taskbar experience using the user and device signals.
 For instance, if you link your Android phone, you’ll now see the Your Phone app pinned in the taskbar, and if you have an Xbox Live account, then you’ll also see the Xbox app.

-The experience is only available for new account creations or first logon scenarios.
+The experience is only available for new account creations or first login scenarios.
 Microsoft is not planning to alter the Taskbar layout on existing accounts.

 Notifications improvements on Windows 10 20H2

-In this feature update, you’ll also see some changes to the notification experience, including an icon at the top to understand the app that generated the alert, and now the system turns off the Focus Assist notification and summary toast by default to avoid unwanted distractions.
+In this feature update, you will also see some changes to the notification experience, including an icon at the top to understand the app that generated the alert.
+The system also turns off the Focus Assist notification and summary toast by default to avoid unwanted distractions.
 (You can always rollback the previous behavior using the Settings app.)